ENGL 103 Spring 2014 Themes

 Across works of literature, across centuries, weather works rhetorically to create chaos, bring people together and drive them apart, inspire communities to start again, and always, always remind us that there are larger forces at work that humans can only begin to understand.
 In this course, we will do literary and rhetorical analysis of weather in Junger’s "The Perfect Storm," and in myriad other literary texts by heavy-hitters like Tolstoy, Chopin, Chekhov, Shelley, Pushkin, Hughes, and Longfellow.
 We will ask, how are these writers using the elements to persuade us to think, feel, act, and live?

 Crazy, Stupid, Love

-In this class, we will turn our attention to short fiction, poetry, and plays in order to explore the crazy, stupid things people do when they are in relationships.
-We will examine questions such as: why do most people save their most extreme behavior for those they love the most?
-We will read about different kinds of love—including the love between young couples, spouses, siblings, parents and children, even a woman and her car—through the works of authors such as T.C.
-Boyle, Mary Gaitskill, Raymond Carver, Barbara Hamby, David Ives, and Edward Albee.
+Why do most people save their most extreme behavior for those they love the most?
+In this class, we will turn our attention to short fiction and plays in order to explore the crazy, stupid things people do when they are in relationships.
+We will read about the extreme behavior of the lovesick through the works of authors such as T.C.
+Boyle, Mary Gaitskill, George Saunders, David Ives, Paula Vogel, and Edward Albee.